0x000m/0x000m.github.io/index.md

 Constitution."
 The idea being that the normal Constitutional protections are bypassed by invocation of "national security."
-But it occurs to me that we are eeing a new variant of this: "Protect the children."
+But it occurs to me that we are seeing a new variant of this: "Protect the children."

 Some recent examples:

 - Clinton's Executive Order today which limits advertising of cigarettes, limits the display of tobacco-related symbols and words on t-shirts, baseball caps, billboards, and publically visible signs at sports events.(There were all kinds of details, most of them blatantly in violation of the First Amendment.
 I half-watched the Clinton announcement, but didn't take notes...consult your newspaper or the Web.)

 The critical phrase: "We have to protect the children."